 In cases like this, experience in one organization may not be enough.
 With technology rapidly evolving and advancing, some companies are adapting to it and improving their processes.
-Not all companies are doing this, though.
-If you happen to find yourself at one of these companies and do not have a bachelor’s degree, you may be pigeonholing yourself into a position that won’t offer much in advancement opportunities.

-- Higher Earning Potential
+Higher Earning Potential

-- Applicable for More Job Opportunities
+Applicable for More Job Opportunities

-A bachelor’s degree not only prepares you for a focused area of study, it also equips you to successfully operate in professional job settings.
+A bachelor’s degree not only prepares you for a focused area of study, but it also equips you to successfully operate in professional job settings.
 Bachelor programs also help you to communicate effectively with your colleagues and business partners, making you a more well-rounded employee fit for a broader array of job industries.

-- Possibility for Advancement
+Possibility for Advancement

 A Bachelor’s Degree Gives You Experience